suchitj2702/Disparity-Map-from-Stereoimages-MATLAB/README.md

 This is a MATLAB workflow to generate a disparity map and consequently a 3D point cloud from the images from a stereo camera.
 Here the popular [StereoLabs ZED camera](https://www.stereolabs.com/zed/) was used to capture the stereo images.

-Though this specific camera comes with an API to compute the disparity map and 3D point cloud, the aim was make a generalized workflow that could be implemented to any stereo camera.
+Though this specific camera comes with an API to compute the disparity map and 3D point cloud, the purpose here is to make a generalized workflow that could be implemented to any stereo camera.

 ## Disparity Map and 3D Point Cloud